OfficeDev/office-js-docs-pr/docs/develop/update-your-javascript-api-for-office-and-manifest-schema-version.md

 ### Update the JavaScript API for Office library files in your project to the newest release
-The following steps will update your Office library files to the latest version.
-The steps use Visual Studio 2017, but they are similar for Visual Studio 2015.
+The following steps will update your Office.js library files to the latest version.
+The steps use Visual Studio 2019, but they are similar for previous versions of Visual Studio.

-1. In Visual Studio 2017, open or create a new  **Office Add-in** project.
+1. In Visual Studio 2019, open or create a new  **Office Add-in** project.
 2. Choose  **Tools** > **NuGet Package Manager** > **Manage Nuget Packages for Solution**.
-3. In the  **NuGet Package Manager**, select  **nuget.org** for **Package source**.
-4. Choose the **Updates** tab.
+3. Choose the **Updates** tab.
-5. Select Microsoft.Office.js.
+4. Select Microsoft.Office.js.
+Ensure the package source is from **nuget.org**.
-6. In the left pane, choose **Update** and complete the package update process.
+5. In the left pane, choose **Install** and complete the package update process.

 You'll need to take a few additional steps to complete the update.
 In the **head** tag of your add-in's HTML pages, comment out or delete any existing office.js script references, and reference the updated JavaScript API for Office library as follows: